 Our Board of Directors currently consists of seven members.
 There are two directors in Class I, whose term of office expires at the Annual Meeting: Troy E. Wilson, Ph.D., J.D. and Faheem Hasnain.
 Dr. Wilson and Mr. Hasnain have been nominated for re-election at the Annual Meeting.
 Proxies may not be voted for a greater number of persons than the number of nominees named in this proxy statement.
-Dr. Wilson and Mr. Hasnain, each current directors of the Company, were each recommended for nomination to the Board of Directors at the Annual Meeting by the Nominating and Corporate Governance Committee of the Board of Directors.
-If elected at the Annual Meeting, each of these nominees for director would serve for a three-year term until our 2024 Annual Meeting of Stockholders, and until his successor is duly elected and qualified, or until his earlier death, resignation or removal.
+Dr. Wilson and Mr. Hasnain, each current directors of the Company, were each recommended for nomination to the Board of Directors at the Annual Meeting, each of these nominees for director would serve for a three-year term until our 2024 Annual Meeting of Stockholders, and until his successor is duly elected and qualified, or until his earlier death, resignation or removal.
 It is our policy to invite directors and nominees for director to attend the Annual Meeting.
 All of our directors attended the 2020 Annual Meeting of Stockholders.